EomapCompany/eomap-best-practices/python3/uv-setup.md

 5. call "uv sync"

 #### TIP
-The easiest is to write down the names in a file and install them again with uv add --group
+The easiest is to write down the names in a file or create a pyproject clone and install them again with uv add --group into a new pyproject.toml

 ## Additional Resources